 Remember, there could be water-sensitive parts in the dashboard.
 They include a battery meter, an audio system, and other electrical components.

 Use a microfiber cloth in order to wipe down these areas, making sure not to get any water on them at all.

 Cleaning Power Wheels Tires

 Power Wheels tires may be the dirtiest part of the vehicle, especially if the toy is being on a muddy surface.
-You may need to get a brush such as those used for car tires in order to clean the treads.
+You may need to get a brush, such as those used for car tires, in order to clean the treads.

-You can use a small amount of mild detergent mixed with water and then apply it onto the tire using your hand or an old toothbrush to help remove any dirt that has gotten into its crevices.
+You can use a small amount of mild detergent mixed with water and then apply it to the tire using your hand or an old toothbrush to help remove any dirt that has gotten into its crevices.

 After this, you want to run water over the tire again, lightly scrubbing any dirt that is still stuck on.
 Finally, you can dry it with a clean microfiber cloth or paper towel and allow it to air dry for up to an hour before putting the wheels back onto your Power Wheel toy car or truck.